GVPproj/biolink-react/README.md

 ## To Do

+- pass in links data as a prop for LinksList(s) for reusability
-- optimize images
+- give images width?
-- at meta description
+- add meta description / SEO component / apple-icon
 - animation / preloader on iframes